Master of Health Science in Functional & Integrative Nutrition

 With a diverse student body, an active faculty and staff, and opportunities to interact with professional peers across disciplines, we help you earn more than an advanced degree.
 You can engage in discussions, ask questions, and make lifelong personal and professional connections that help you succeed in your classes and in your career.

-Designed to be both scientifically rigorous and forward-thinking in functional and personalized medicine, our program brings a much-needed progressive approach to holistic nutrition, integrative health, behavioral design, and business best practices.
+Designed to be both scientifically rigorous and forward-thinking in functional and personalized medicine, our program brings a much-needed progressive approach to holistic nutrition, integrated health, behavioral design, and business best practices.

 Our faculty are experienced practitioners, recognized thought leaders in their field, innovators, creators, and above all, passionately dedicated to creating the future of natural health.
 Online delivery expands their impact on holistic healthcare and decreasing health disparities across the United States and beyond.

-As a leader in holistic healthcare, our program aims to advance the next generation of healthcare workers and other professionals to treat the whole patient with an integrative approach to nutrition and wellness.
+As a leader in holistic healthcare, our program aims to advance the next generation of healthcare workers and other professionals to treat the whole patient with an integrated approach to nutrition and wellness.

 Graduate in 1 year by taking two courses at a time or take one class at a time to finish in 2 years for improved work/life balance.
 You can switch between options to accommodate your personal situation, if needed.
 (Dependent on the course schedule as not all courses are offered every term).